notvolks/SulfurAI-1.4/updatelog.md

-* Added custom traceback for the API
+* Added custom traceback for API scripts \& all renderers.
+* Patched PIP dependency installer critical bugs and added requirements.txt support.
+* Completely revamped the Sulfur Server System to use HTML and flask.